 Organisation Act 1971 a 'State Significance' project.

-The claim alleges that, at the time of the loan increases, the
+The claim alleges that, at the time of the loan facility

-and in breach of the credit committee's obligations and duties
+was unreasonable and in breach of the credit committee's

 By 1 July 2007, the Fund had advanced over $60 million to

 Atkinson Gore Agricultural in connection with the Saddleback lands,